 What is Autophagic vacuoles and Digestive Vacuoles?

 Autophagic vacuoles digest intracellular cell organelle.
 These are created only in special physiological conditions.
-These contain hydrolytic enzymes of primary lysosome and some cell organelle or some cell membrane of their own cell.
+These contain hydrolytic enzymes of primary Lysosome and some cell organelle or some cell membrane of their cell.
 These result in auto-dissolution or auto-digestion.

-Digestive vacuole digest some foreign substances or organisms.
-These are formed by the fusion of primary lysosomes and phagosomes.
+The digestive vacuole digests some foreign substances or organisms.
+The fusion of primary lysosomes and phagosomes forms these.

 Where are lysosomes found?